Skip to main content Skip to footer

 All backflow requirements will be enforced by the Idaho State Plumbing Code (ISPC).

 Any double-check backflow assemblies installed prior to the code change will not need to be removed unless they can no longer be repaired.
-At that time, they will need to be upgraded with a Reduced Pressure Backflow Prevention Assembly (RPBP) or a Pressure Vacuum Breaker Assembly (PVB).
+At that time, they will need to be upgraded with a Reduced Pressure Backflow Prevention Assembly (RPBA) or a Pressure Vacuum Breaker Assembly (PVB).

 Learn More About Backflow